 Types of Braces for Adults

-- Traditional – The metal braces most people may be familiar with they are lower in profile and offer patients colored or clear ties to hold the wire in place.
+- Traditional – These are the metal braces most people may be familiar with.
+They are lower in profile and offer patients colored or clear ties to hold the wire in place.

 - Clear – These are worn just as traditional braces are, but are virtually invisible.
 Having braces that match the color of your teeth is one way to keep them from being so obvious.

-- Invisalign – Invisalign is one of the new technologies for people who need orthodontic Treatment.
-Rather than wearing braces on the teeth, Invisalign are clear, plastic aligners "trays” custom-made to fit your teeth.
+- Invisalign – Invisalign is one of the new technologies for people who need orthodontic treatment.
+Rather than wearing braces on the teeth, Invisalign are clear, plastic aligner "trays” custom-made to fit your teeth.
 They may be taken out for meals or special occasions.
-Dr. Rudman is in the top 1% of all invisalign providers world wide and he has the most experience with invisalign in the city of Denver.
+Dr. Rudman is in the top 1% of all Invisalign providers world wide and he has the most experience with Invisalign in the city of Denver.